-1 was an assistant general counsel at Raymond James

-3 where I represented Raymond James -- it's a

-brokerage firm, and their subsidiaries and

-investment adviser in mutual funds in a variety of

-regulatory matters, litigation, general counseling.
-6

-7 All we do is securities work.
+- was an assistant general counsel at Raymond James - 3 where I represented Raymond James -- it's a - 4 brokerage firm, and their subsidiaries and - investment adviser in mutual funds in a variety of - regulatory matters, litigation, general counseling.
+6 - All we do is securities work.
 That's it.
-We 8 do nothing else.

-We represent investors.
-We also represent, in 9 many occasions, brokerage firms, and my partner has 10 a fairly large white collar criminal defense 11 12 practice.

-13 And let me begin by saying because we do 14 represent a lot of individuals, I cannot say how sorry how I am for what's happened to you all.
-15 16 It's unfortunate.

-17 People don't realize.
-It's, you know, worse than somebody putting out -- you know, putting a 18 gun up to your face and taking your wallet because 19 at least there, there's a limited amount of money, 20 but when somebody operates through the guise of an 21 investment adviser or a large brokerage firm, you 22 know, you really trust them with your nest egg, and 23 24 what people like Madoff probably don't realize, although I wonder up in his, you know, \$10 million partners that I referred to.

-penthouse, if he's thinking about it and reflecting on how he's affected -- not only that he's affected all your lives, but he's affected the lives of your people's, you know, financial abilities, where they send their kids to school, what they leave to their grandkids, what they leave to their heirs, where they put their parents in an assisted living
+We 7 - 8 do nothing else. - 9 We represent investors.
+We also represent, in - 10 many occasions, brokerage firms, and my partner has - a fairly large white collar criminal defense 11 - 12 practice. - 13 And let me begin by saying because we do - 14 represent a lot of individuals.
+I cannot say how - sorry how I am for what's happened to you all.
+15 - 16 It's unfortunate. - 17 People don't realize.
+It's, you know, worse - 18 than somebody putting out -- you know, putting a - 19 gun up to your face and taking your wallet because - 20 - at least there, there's a limited amount of money, 21 but when somebody operates through the guise of an - 22 investment adviser or a large brokerage firm, you - know, you really trust them with your nest egg, and 23 - 24 what people like Madoff probably don't realize, - although I wonder up in his, you know, \$10 million penthouse, if he's thinking about it and reflecting on how he's affected -- not only that he's affected all your lives, but he's affected the lives of your people's, you know, financial abilities, where they send their kids to school, what they leave to their